You must have a co-op work permit if your program requires work, such as a UBC co-op, internship, or practicum to

 You do not require a work permit to work on and off campus during studies for non-co-op employment, if you meet the specific work requirements.
 You cannot apply for a co-op work permit for internships which are not required for your program or that are required by external funding organizations.

-If you are not sure if your work is required for your academic program, please consult an Academic Advisor from your faculty or your graduate program advisor.
+If you are not sure if your work is required for your academic program, please contact an Academic Advisor from your faculty or your graduate program advisor.
 You will need a letter from your faculty or program to apply for a co-op work permit.
 Learn more about UBC co-op programs.

 If you are eligible for the temporary policies allowing you to work off campus more than 20 hours a week between Nov 15, 2022 and Apr 30, 2024, and your co-op placement will finish during this period, you might be exempt from a co-op work permit.
 Review the FAQ for important eligibility details.

 When to apply for your permit

 Start your application for a co-op work permit as soon as you receive an official letter confirming that the work is required for your program of study.
 Examples are a letter of acceptance into the co-op program or a letter acknowledging that you are required to do the internship as part of your graduate program from your department or graduate program at UBC.